ALLEYN’S BOYS AND GIRLS CELEBRATE A RECORD-BREAKING GCSE YEAR

 Alleyn’s, which will celebrate Alleyn’s 400 (the 400th anniversary of Edward Alleyn’s College of God’s Gift) in 2019, was one of the first schools of its kind to become fully co-educational back in 1976.
 The School has a long history of excellence and we continue to pride ourselves on our caring community and ethos within which boys and girls learn, grow and succeed together.

 *Originally posted 16 August 2018.
-Updated 28 and 29 September 2018 to reflect changes to percentages post EAR (Enquiries about Results).
+Updated 28 and 29 September and December 2018 to reflect changes to percentages post EAR (Enquiries about Results).
 Results remain subject to change.

 Alleyn's Boys and Girls Serve Up a Fantastic Set of GCSE Results